canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-spark-monitoring.md

 To enable monitoring via the Spark History server, we must first create a service account with the necessary configuration for Spark jobs to be able to store logs in an S3 bucket.
 We then need to deploy the Spark History Server with Juju and configure it to read from the same S3 bucket that our Spark jobs write logs to.

 Since Juju has already created the namespace `history-server`, let's create a new service account in this namespace.
-We'll reuse the configuration options from the existing `spark` service account and add a few more configuration parameters in order to tell Spark where to store and retrieve the logs.
+We'll reuse the configuration options from the existing `spark` service account and add a few more configuration parameters in order to tell Apache Spark where to store and retrieve the logs.

 ```bash
 # Get config from old service account and store in a file